plainionist/Plainion.GraphViz/docs/HowTos/Visualize code dependencies.md

 ![](../Screenshots/PackageDependencies.png)

-Use the "Package Spec Editor" to specify which assemblies to analyse and which high level structure your system has.
+Use the "Package Spec Editor" to specify which assemblies to analyze and which high level structure your system has.

 ![](../Screenshots/PackageSpecEditor.png)